 In reconsidering Mrs. Robinson, Marston and Kemp went through scenes step by step to anchor the story in her perspective.
 In the film, “the camera follows Benjamin very, very effectively,” Marston notes dryly.
 In the ballet, “we’ve tried to follow Mrs. Robinson.
 What does she want?
 Need?
 How does she feel?
 Where does she want to go?”

-When she came to SF Ballet’s studios last summer, Marston worked on the nuances of each character with the dancers, coloring in the details within the overarching scaffolding.
+When she came to SF Ballet’s studios to create the work in the fall of 2019, Marston worked on the nuances of each character with the dancers, coloring in the details within the overarching scaffolding.
 She set the characters of Benjamin and Mrs. Robinson on three different pairs of dancers, embracing the distinct interpretations they brought to the characters.
 “They’ve all got such interesting ways to bring emotion, physicality, and themselves to the roles,” she says.
 “I want to celebrate that.
 I don’t want to make them the same.”

 In reframing the story, it was important to Marston to give Mrs. Robinson some sense of agency.
 When viewed through Mrs. Robinson’s eyes, the story “becomes much more about a woman who’s trapped in a situation that she didn’t plan,” says Marston.
 “We know that she got pregnant as a student.
 Like so many women at that time, she fell into a life that is not what she imagined and not what satisfies her.”
 In a final duet with his wife, Mr. Robinson puts his arms in a circle, a protective gesture that creates a symbolic shelter.
 Mrs. Robinson goes under the circle, explores it, then emerges, closing his arms gently but firmly, leaving him and the protection the marriage has provided.

-The film The Graduate is also, of course, known for the iconic song Mrs. Robinson, written for the film by Paul Simon and Art Garfunkel.
-Because she was shifting perspectives, Marston asked composer Terry Davis to create a new score.
+Because she was shifting perspectives, Marston asked composer Terry Davis to create a new score, rather than use the music from the film.
 “I was after music that was not as much about youth culture as about a woman who is in middle age,” says Marston.
 Davis incorporated saxophone and guitar into two distinct voices: the saxophone—with a sultry, late-night sound that references an earlier era—represents Mrs. Robinson, while the guitar adds a sense of the simmering counterculture.